-Global foreign direct investments reached $1.5 trillion in 2019, but this figured reduced by over 40% in 2020, due to the pandemic.
+Global foreign direct investments reached US$1.5 trillion in 2019, but this figure reduced by over 42% in 2020, due to the pandemic.
 Against this backdrop, retaining established investors became even more important.
-Numerous organizations all over the world are dedicated to attracting foreign companies to invest in their markets.
-Facilitating this effort is a dynamic and competitive industry which involves international organizations supporting capacity building, think tanks, academia and consultants.
+Numerous organisations all over the world are dedicated to attracting foreign companies to invest in their markets.
+Facilitating this effort is a dynamic and competitive industry that involves international organisations supporting capacity building, think tanks, academia and consultants.
 However, once foreign companies decide to invest, a critical question arises: how can host economies grow and retain these foreign investments?
 Many host governments could do much better, as there is very little post-investment support for these foreign companies to help them grow their businesses throughout different stages of investment, business and economic cycles.
 This is where aftercare comes in.
 In this book, the authors include diverse examples from around the world to demonstrate aftercare best practices in action.

 This book is an essential read for all public administration staff related to FDI attraction and promotion, practitioners in the private sector and FDI consultants.
-It will also be of great interest to multilateral organizations seeking to organize seminars and training courses for capacity building.
-The book will also benefit researchers, academics and postgraduate students of international relations, foreign trade and internationalization.
+It will also be of great interest to multilateral organisations seeking to organise seminars and training courses for capacity building.
+The book will also benefit researchers, academics and postgraduate students of international relations, foreign trade and internationalisation.

 Table of Contents

 1. Understanding post-investment

 5. Investor aid and grievances